dudeperf3ct/dudeperf3ct.github.io/content/posts/ultrascale_one_gpu.md

 ShowBreadCrumbs: false
 ---

-HuggingFace released an awesome [open-source book](https://huggingface.co/spaces/nanotron/ultrascale-playbook) on training LLMs upto 12k GPUs.
+HuggingFace released an awesome [open-source book](https://huggingface.co/spaces/nanotron/ultrascale-playbook) on training LLMs up to 12k GPUs.

 Let's take a step back and understand what it takes to train an LLM on a single GPU.
 A training loop for LLMs - any deep neural network - consists of 3 steps